Step 2: Data

-From the third cycle of assessments (2022/2023) to undertake a PCIP assessment your organisation will be required to provide specific numeric data in advance of a PCIP visit.
-For example, KPI information and spend breakdown.
+For cycle 3 (2023- 2024) to undertake a PCIP assessment your organisation needs to provide specific numeric data in advance of a PCIP visit e.g. KPI information and spend breakdown.

-It is a mandatory legislative requirement to publish an APR and complete an APR data template for all public bodies with an annual regulated procurement spend of £5 million and above.
+It is a mandatory legislative requirement to publish an APR.
+Public bodies with an annual regulated procurement spend of £5 million and above should also complete an APR data template.
 The Procurement Reform Act (Scotland) 2014 states:

 “A contracting authority which is required to prepare or revise a procurement strategy in relation to a financial year must prepare an annual procurement report on its regulated procurement activities as soon as reasonably practicable after the end of that financial year.”

-For those organisations who are not legally required to complete an APR, it is recommended as best practice to compile an annual report that is proportionate to the procurement activity of your organisation and complete the APR data template (also referred to as “Annex A").
+For those organisations who are not legally required to complete an APR, it is recommended as best practice to compile an APR that is proportionate to the procurement activity of your organisation and complete the APR Data Template (Annex A).

 This change in approach has been taken to: